 You may notice that you do great with dandelion greens, jicama, and artichokes but not so great with these others or with garlic and onions.

 Lifestyle Tips To Improve Digestion and Chronic Inflammation

 Lifestyle choices, experiences, and your current health status all impact digestion.
 Here are a few tips to help your digestion do better.

 - Move your body!
-Our digestive process relies on movement of the digestive tract (it contracts to move food along), so when our body sits for a long period of time it can interfere with better digestion.
+Our digestive process relies on the movement of the digestive tract (it contracts to move food along), so when our body sits for a long period of time it can interfere with better digestion.
 Set an alarm to make sure you get up and move every 3 hours, paying attention to moving your mid-section.
-If you can’t move far, at least stand and stretch, touch your toes, lift your bent knees up towards your chest, do seated chair twists.
+If you can’t move far, at least stand and stretch, touch your toes, lift your bent knees up towards your chest, and do seated chair twists.

 - Got stress?
 The body knows what to do.
 Stress is a natural response to good and bad things.
 The body tightens up and focuses all of its attention on what needs to get done.
 Why is stress bad for us?
 It’s not unless the stress doesn’t turn off.

 - Breathing helps too.
 Do the 4-7-8 breath (10 rounds) to help your body move from stressed to relaxed.

 - Working out hard is awesome, but it actually stresses the body so make sure your workout recovery includes magnesium and possible adaptogens to turn off stress as well as herbs that help promote a healthy inflammatory response.

 - Lack of sleep is also stressful for the body.
 It needs its recovery to function better.
 Magnesium helps as does setting and keeping a bedtime schedule, shutting down from social media and TV an hour before bed, and journaling or some breathing if stress is keeping you from better sleep.